kn9ts/community-resume/README.md

 Link: [http://trippa.firebaseapp.com](http://trippa.firebaseapp.com)

-Created an Trippa, which is a **speed test typing** application that can be used by anyone other than the community to test and also practise to type fast.
+Created an **Trippa**, which is a **speed test typing** application that can be used by anyone other than the community to test and also practise to type fast.

 ---